-The College Archives documents the history of Lafayette College from its founding in 1826 to the present day by preserving the administrative records, audio visual materials, photographs, and objects associated with the institution.
+The College Archives documents the history of Lafayette College from its conception by the citizens of Easton in 1824 to the present day by preserving the administrative records, audio visual materials, photographs, and objects associated with the institution.

 The QAP digital humanities project is a timeline-based Scalar site shaped around the dynamic interface among oral history interviews, related archival materials and emergent scholarship and research.
 Structured through themes generated by the oral histories, the digital humanities project offers an innovative, multi-dimensional platform from which to learn about Queer history, conduct scholarship, and share research.
 Lafayette students are working side by side with faculty, digital scholarship services specialists and archivists to conceptualize, develop and create the site.